khoj-ai/khoj/docs/README.md

 </div>

 ## Introduction
 Welcome to the Khoj Docs!
 This is the best place to [get started](./setup.md) with Khoj.
-Unless otherwise mentioned, the docs only pertain to self-hosted Khoj instances.
+We have instructions on self-hosting, using Khoj with Emacs, Obsidian, and the Web, and more.
+We also include setup instructions for users on the hosted instance at [app.khoj.dev](https://app.khoj.dev).

 - Khoj is an application to dynamically engage with your notes, documents and images.
 We support APIs for [semantic search](./search.md) and [chat](./chat.md).
 - It can be easily self-hosted and run on your consumer hardware or private cloud.
 - It provides an open source, AI personal assistant accessible from your [Emacs](./emacs.md), [Obsidian](./obsidian.md) or [Web browser](./web.md), or our [desktop app](https://khoj.dev/downloads).
 - It works with plaintext, markdown, [notion](./notion_integration.md) org-mode, pdf files and [github repositories](./github_integration.md)
-- It can support use with multiple users, so you and your family, friends, or team can have a shared assistance server.
-As the admin, you can configure the server settings at `/server/admin`.
+- It can support use with multiple users.
+If you're self-hosting, your family, friends, or team can have a shared assistance server.
+You'll the the suite of server admin settings at `/server/admin`.

 ## Quickstart
 [Click here](./setup.md) for full setup instructions